 Lack of education, family structure, hard work, and conspicuous consumption are not the main drivers of a widening racial wealth gap.
 While the narrative is contested, the entire body of this research ties the racial wealth gap to historical legacy, public policy, and institutional discrimination.

 Our understanding of the widening racial wealth gap highlights how policy, deeply embedded racialized structures, and persistent discrimination intersect.
 The racial wealth gap was created over long periods of time dating back to slavery and continuing in different forms to this day.
 Clearly, then, large-scale transformations are needed to bend the arc just to keep a steady course on the road to equity and racial justice.
 Valuable policy ideas promise greater equity, but few resonate on the national policy landscape.
 In our estimation, massive campaigns and vibrant social movements will be required to move these ideas onto the national political and legislative agenda.Four policy ideas have robust promise to reduce the racial wealth gap, if—and this is a huge “if”—they are designed and implemented in the most inclusive and robust fashion.
 Only a small number of policy ideas approach the disruptive and transformative goal of closing the racial wealth gap.
 We recognize that racial justice advocates understandably seek one simple “big fix”—a desire that has spurred the development of innovative policy ideas and created new infrastructures for wealth building.
 Massive racial wealth inequality did not result from a policy, but is itself a structure of historical and ongoing institutions and choices.
 Our experience is that there is no one solution.
 Instead, a broad suite of targeted policies must be pursued.
-The short list includes: Baby Bonds, Universal Basic Income, reducing or forgiving student debt, and a Federal Job Guarantee.
+The short list includes: Baby Bonds, Universal Basic Income, reducing debt through an iva, and a Federal Job Guarantee.
 None of these policies are currently in place.
 However, all are under serious consideration; some are even currently in the field in demonstration phases.
 We briefly discuss them and their potential for mobility and racial equity.

 We believe that Baby Bonds best capture both the conceptual spirit of equity and racial justice and potential effectiveness.
 In Review of Black Political Economy, economists Darrick Hamilton and William Darity propose giving every baby born in the U.S. between $500 and $50,000 on the day they’re born.
 Recently, Senator Cory Booker (D-NJ) proposed similar “Opportunity Accounts.”